NodeBB/NodeBB/README.md

 ## How can I follow along/contribute?

-* Our feature roadmap is hosted on the project wiki's [Version History / Roadmap](https://github.com/NodeBB/NodeBB/wiki/Version-History-%26-Roadmap)
 * If you are a developer, feel free to check out the source and submit pull requests.
 We also have a wide array of [plugins](http://community.nodebb.org/category/7/nodebb-plugins) which would be a great starting point for learning the codebase.
 * If you are a designer, [NodeBB needs themes](http://community.nodebb.org/category/10/nodebb-themes)!
 NodeBB's theming system allows extention of the base templates as well as styling via LESS or CSS.
 NodeBB's base theme utilizes [Bootstrap 3](http://getbootstrap.com/) but themes can choose to use a different framework altogether.
 * If you know languages other than English you can help us translate NodeBB.
 We use [Transifex](https://www.transifex.com/projects/p/nodebb/) for internationalization.